How causal perspectives can inform neuroscience data analysis: Identifying variables and estimands of interest

+Causal inference typically begins by defining variables under study, which summarize characteristics being analyzed as well as factors that affect these characteristics.
+In our sleep example, variables include the experimentally manipulated variable (often called the ``exposure'', Sleep Quality in our example) and the outcome (White Matter Integrity).
+Causal relationships between variables are denoted by arrows, which encode causal mechanisms.
+For example, in Figure \ref{fig:simple_dags}(A), Sleep Quality $\rightarrow$ White Matter Integrity encodes the causal claim that sleep quality causes changes in white matter integrity.
+Here, we avoid a complexity by equating {actual} sleep quality and randomization group; for example some randomized to no sleep interruptions may have poor sleep quality for some other reason.
+Analyzing the randomization group as if it were the actual exposure, rather than a proxy for it, utilizes the well accepted intent to treat (ITT) principle \cite{gupta2011intention,fisher1990intention}.

+For a particular causal relationship, the variable at the base of an arrow is the exposure (``the cause,'' typically denoted by $E$), while the variable at the head is the outcome (``the affected variable,'' typically denoted by $Y$).
+This requires that the outcome occur temporally after the exposure.
+For instance, if we implement a sleep intervention, this may cause an individual's white matter integrity to change, whereas changes in white matter integrity would not cause assignment to a sleep intervention.

+Usually, an analysis focuses on one specific relationship, known as the estimand of interest: the relationship that one wishes to estimate and study.
+A common causal estimand is the average treatment effect (ATE), which represents the average effect that an exposure has on an outcome.
+In our example, the ATE quantifies the average difference in white matter integrity if everyone had good sleep quality versus poor sleep quality.
+We learn about this estimand through the estimator: a rule for estimating a desired effect from observed data.

-\paragraph{Identification of causal effects} The goal for causal analyses is to determine how the outcome would have changed between samples for a given intervention at exposure.
-For instance, in our working example, we may wish to clarify how mood changes if an individual were made to receive neurofeedback training versus if they were made to not receive neurofeedback training.
-On the other hand, a non-causal question may instead simply ask how the outcomes differ across naturally occurring exposure groups.
-The nuanced difference between causal and non-causal questions is that the former focus on the actual impact of the exposure itself, rather than just whether exposure and non-exposure groups differ.
-In non-experimental neuroscience studies, however, this is not directly estimable because other variables differ systematically by exposure groups.
-This means that conclusions can usually only be drawn about the impact of the exposure by generalizing across samples which receive different exposures.
-Causal inference is therefore concerned with \defn{identification (ID) assumptions}{identification (ID) assumptions}{the assumptions under which conclusions about the causal effect of the exposure on the outcome can be drawn using the observed data.}: the assumptions under which conclusions about the causal effect of the exposure on the outcome can be drawn using the observed data.
-Stated another way, these define whether any estimator could validly estimate the causal effect of interest.
+\paragraph{Identification of causal effects} The goal for causal analyses is to determine how the outcome would change for a given intervention on the exposure.
+In our working example, we wish to clarify how white matter integrity changes if an individual were made to have good sleep quality versus poor sleep quality.
+This differs from simply asking how outcomes differ across naturally occurring exposure groups; causal questions focus on the actual impact of the exposure itself, rather than just whether exposure groups differ.